pressdarling/MCP-specification/docs/spec/lifecycle.md

 Capability Exchange
 : The client and server exchange information about their supported features and protocol versions.

+Configuration (Optional)
+: If the server requires or supports configuration, the client MUST or MAY (respectively) send a `configuration/set` request.

 Normal Operation
-: After successful initialization, the client and server can freely communicate using the agreed-upon protocol.
+: After successful initialization (and configuration, if required), the client and server can freely communicate using the agreed-upon protocol.

 Shutdown
 : The connection is terminated, typically initiated by the client when it no longer needs the server's services.